SOUTHERN MUSIC SYMPOSIUM · FEBRUARY 26

 Music from the American South has made an indisputable impact on culture and politics in the U.S. and around the world.
 But who are the South’s most prominent and influential voices today?
 How are they creating the “southern” in their sounds and speaking to broader matters of national and international importance?
 In what ways do they build on the sounds of the past or provide the soundtrack for our common and divided present?

 The Southern Music Symposium will address such questions and more.
 Hosted by the Center for the Study of Southern Culture at the University of Mississippi, the symposium will highlight musicians and feature presentations by prominent and emerging scholars of southern music.
 Dr. Randall J. Stephens (Reader and Associate Professor of History and American Studies, Northumbria University) will give a keynote address on religion and rock n’ roll.
-Scholars Dr. Zandria Robinson of Rhodes College and Dr. Charles Hughes of Rhodes College will also participate.
+Scholars Dr. Zandria Robinson of Rhodes College and Dr. Charles Hughes of Rhodes College will participate in a roundtable discussion, and UM students will present their research on southern music and culture.